dtzxporter/DTZxPorterLanding/_tools/serrat.md

   - Textures as [Dds, Png, Tiff, Tga]
   - Models as [Cast, OBJ, XNALara, SMD, CoD XModel, Maya, FBX].
   - Animations as [Cast].
+  - Worlds as [Cast].
   - Raw Files as-is.

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 1.05 - Support for worlds.
 - 1.04 - Fix scale of some models and animations.
 - 1.03 - Fix for a small handful of models.
 - 1.02 - Support for vegetation models.